proplot-dev/proplot/docs/showcase.rst

 replacement – it adds to the “object-oriented” API by subclassing matplotlib Artists classes, like `~matplotlib.axes.Axes` and `~matplotlib.figure.Figure`.

+Since `~matplotlib.pyplot` mostly just calls the object-oriented API under-the-hood, you can still use it to access some of ProPlot’s features – but this is discouraged.

 .. code:: ipython3